43.5mm TRS Output

 The Wireless GO II’s transmitters and receiver each have an in-built lithium-ion battery that can last up to seven hours.
 When the battery is low on a transmitter, the battery LED will start flashing.
 When it is very low, it will flash faster.

 There are also battery level icons for each unit on the receiver screen.
 When the battery is fully charged, it will display a green outline.
-When the battery level is low, it will turn amber, and when it is very low, it will turn red.
+When the battery level is very low, it will turn red.
 The Wireless GO II can be recharged using the supplied USB cables.
 When charging, the battery LED on the transmitters will flash and the battery level icon on the receiver will display a lightning bolt.
 You can still use the Wireless GO II while it's charging.

 Using the Windshields